 Compulsory liquidation or “winding up” is a court-based procedure under which the assets of a company are realized and distributed to the company’s creditors.
 This procedure usually forced upon the company, rather than the directors complying with their duty to wind up the insolvent company in a formal manner.
 The winding up petition is usually made by a creditor, but a company director or shareholder can also issue a winding up petition to close the company down.
-The most common reason for a compulsory liquidation is when a company is insolvent.
+The most common reason for compulsory liquidation is when a company is insolvent.

-Grounds for compulsory liquidation
+Grounds for Compulsory Liquidation

 The most common ground of winding up is when a company cannot pay its debts

-The court may order for winding up on any other grounds as prescribed by the law.
+The court may order for winding upon any other grounds as prescribed by the law.

-Process of compulsory liquidation
+Process of Compulsory Liquidation

-Most common procedures of winding up of a company under compulsory liquidation are
+The most common procedures of winding up of a company under compulsory liquidation are

-- Filing a winding up petition:
+- Filing a winding up petition

 The first step of the compulsory liquidation process is to file a winding up petition in the competent court

-- Winding up order by the court:
+- Winding up order by the court